Fano threefolds with 2-torus action - a picture book: Introduction

 The aim of this paper is to make these results available for Fano threefolds with an action of a two-dimensional torus.
 More precisely, we are going to state the needed combinatorial description for a list of those Fano threefolds and relate it to the classification of Mori-Mukai \cite{mm86}.
 By the mentioned preliminary results we can immediately derive a lot of additional information about these Fano varieties.

 We want to highlight two concrete applications.
 First, by \cite{cox} we are able to calculate the Cox rings of these T-varieties.
 The knowledge of the Cox ring may give further inside in the geometry of the variety.
 For example the automorphism group can be studied by the methods from \cite{arzhantsev2012automorphism}.
+Since, these Cox ring are complete intersections we can see the corresponding Fano varieties as complete intersections inside certain toric varieties.
+This was observed also in \cite{coatesFanoCI}.

 As a second application we consider the question of the existence of K\"ahler-Einstein metrics on Fano manifolds.
 In general this is a hard question.
 There are some known obstructions such as the vanishing of the Futaki character \cite{0506.53030}.
 There is also a sufficient criterion due to Tian \cite{0599.53046}.
 Again for toric Fano varieties the K\"ahler-Einstein property can be easily reformulated in terms of the defining polytope.
 By a result of Wang and Zhu a toric Fano variety is K\"ahler-Einstein if and only if the Futaki character vanishes \cite{1086.53067}.
 Moreover, the Futaki character can be easily calculated as the barycenter of the polytope corresponding to the toric Fano manifold \cite{0661.53032}.
 We are going to generalize the last result for our situation of complexity-one torus actions in order to show that the Futaki character does not vanish for some of the threefolds, and hence disprove the existence of K\"ahler-Einstein metrics for them.
 We are using an application of Tian's criterion from \cite{kesym} to prove the existence of K\"ahler-Einstein metrics for three of the remaining ones.